If you follow the blog on Instagram you may have heard about my the personal challenge I set myself to upcycle two of my husband’s old dress shirts.

 It turns out there is a lot of fabric in two men’s shirts!
 (He’s neck size 16.5.
 So he is a big guy, but not the largest either!)

-So it took me quite some time and quite a lot of projects to finally say I had fully upcycled a man’s shirt (well two).
+So it took me quite some time and quite a lot of projects to finally say I had fully upcycled a men’s dress shirt (well two).
+I had so much fun finding creative ways to use all this fabric, even down to the thin strips left over.

 Here is what I made with them: